tiprankstipranks

 Supply Chain - Risk 1

-Disruptions within our supply chain have negatively impacted, and could continue to negatively impact, our production, financial condition and results of operations.
+Disruptions within our supply chain could negatively impact, our production, financial condition and results of operations.

-We have been, and could continue to be, adversely affected by disruptions within our supply chain and transportation network.
+We could be adversely affected by disruptions within our supply chain and transportation network.
 Our products are transported by truck, rail, barge or ship primarily by third-party providers.
-The costs of transporting our products could be negatively affected by factors outside of our control, including rail service interruptions or rate increases, extreme weather events, tariffs, rising fuel costs, and capacity constraints.
-Recently, the Panama Canal drought and Suez Canal attacks have, and could continue to, adversely impact the reliability and cost of our export shipments to customers.
+The costs of transporting our products could be negatively affected by factors outside of our control, including rail service interruptions or rate increases, extreme weather events, local hostilities, tariffs, rising fuel costs, and capacity constraints.
+For example, port strikes within the U.S. have adversely impacted, and could continue to adversely impact, the reliability and cost of our export shipments to customers.
 Significant delays or increased costs relating to transportation could materially affect our financial condition and results of operations.
 Disruptions at our suppliers could lead to volatility or increases in raw material or energy costs and/or reduced availability of materials or energy, potentially affecting our financial condition and results of operations.

 Supply Chain - Risk 2